#left-hand

 Technique Beginner 2 min read

 I look at technique as simply the process of getting the music you hear in your head out through your hands onto the instrument.
 You only need enough technique to play what you hear.
-This post walks through the left-hand default position — the most relaxed place your hand can sit — and how to practice from there.
+In this lesson I walk through the left-hand default position, the most relaxed place your hand can sit, and how to practice from there.

 2. Efficient Left Hand Positioning